This post may contain affiliate links. Please see my disclosure policy for details.

 Blackness Castle is relatively easy to access from Edinburgh and is only a 40-minute drive away depending on traffic.

 The good news is that there are lots of Outlander locations in the area to make the journey worth your while;

 Blackness Castle by bus: You can catch the Bo’ness Community Service C19 from Waterloo to the Square in Blackness.
-It’s a two minute walk from there.
-It will take around 45 minutes see here for details and times.
+It’s a two-minute walk from there.
+It will take around 45 minutes.
+See here for details and bus times.

-Outlander tours that include Blackness: If you’re not planning on driving but want to see many Outlander location while you’re here.
-It may be worth booking a tour from Edinburgh that includes many of the sites including Lallybroch, Castle Leoch, Wentworth Prison and more.
+Outlander tours that include Blackness: If you’re not planning on driving but want to see many Outlander locations while you’re here.
+It may be worth booking a tour from Edinburgh that includes many of the sites including Lallybroch, Castle Leoch, Wentworth Prison, and more.
 See here for details.